JMPerez/jmperez.github.com/_posts/2013-09-26-console-log-favicon.md

 ---

 I recently read [this Steve Souder's tweet](https://twitter.com/souders/status/378587712543944704/photo/1) about a `console.log()` message that Etsy is printing out to catch developer's attention.
 You can see it by visiting [Etsy.com](http://www.etsy.com) and opening the console from the developer tools.
+Another good one is [Pinterest](https://twitter.com/rosariomgomez/status/466254762367655936).

 But I thought it would be even better to show the logo of the site next to the message.